-Participant Data - Based on census information as of March 2018.
-Due to the timing of school district turnover, the data is believed to be representative of the population for the 2017-2018 school year.
+Participant Data - Based on census information as of June 2020.
+Due to the timing of school district turnover, the data is believed to be representative of the population for the 2019-2020 school year.

-Changes in Assumptions - In the 2018 actuarial valuation, the discount rate changed from 3.13% to 2.98%.
+Changes in Assumptions - In the 2019 actuarial valuation, the discount rate changed from 2.98% to 3.36%.
+It is now assumed that 35% of employees will elect coverage upon retirement.
+The percentage of employees who are assumed to be married and have a spouse covered by the plan at retirement decreased from 55% to 45%.
+In the 2018 actuarial valuation, the discount rate changed from 3.13% to 2.98%.
+The trend assumption was updated.
+In the 2017 actuarial valuation, the discount rate 2.49% to 3.13%.
 The marriage assumption was lowered from 65% to 55%.
 The trend assumption was updated.
 Assumptions for salary, mortality, withdrawal and retirement were updated based on new PSERS assumptions.